Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

+Mobile LLM agents differ in perception modality, system architecture, backbone language model, and task scope, as summarized in Table~\ref{tab:differentAgents}.
+At the same time, adversarial inputs can reach agents through multiple mobile channels, including in-app advertisements, embedded WebViews, emails, messages, and cross-app notifications.
+To quantify exploitability under our third-party-channel threat model, we run \sys{} on eight state-of-the-art mobile agents across eight representative attack workflows.
+Each trial is repeated ten times to account for agent and UI nondeterminism.

-\PP{Experiment Setup} We evaluated eight mobile LLM agents using their official setup instructions and developer-provided configurations.
-Agents were deployed on either emulators (Pixel 3-9 series running Android 9–16) or physical devices (HONOR ANN-AN00 running Android 15), with LLM backbones ranging from GPT-3.5-turbo to GPT-4.1 (see Table~\ref{tab:environment_settings}).
-Experiments were conducted on a Mac workstation (macOS 14.6.1, Apple M1 Pro, 32 GB RAM) and a Linux server (Ubuntu 24.04.2, Ryzen 9700X, 32G RAM, Nvidia 4070), with Android VMs for emulation.
-In total, we executed 1880 test cases across all agents, requiring around 200 device-hours and incurring approximately \$200 USD in API usage.
+\PP{Experiment Setup} We evaluate eight mobile LLM agents using their official setup instructions and developer-provided configurations.
+We configure \sys{} on emulators covering Pixel 3--9 series devices running Android 9--16, and on physical devices including HONOR ANN-AN00 and Pixel 6a running Android 15.
+The evaluated LLM backbones range from GPT-3.5-turbo to GPT-5, with detailed environment settings shown in Table~\ref{tab:environment_settings}.
+In total, we execute 3,160 test cases across all agents, requiring around 400 device-hours and approximately \$240 USD in API usage.
+We report results as the number of successful \texttt{Notice}/\texttt{Attempt}/\texttt{Execute} outcomes out of ten runs, e.g., $7/10$.
+We use these counts to characterize agent behavior and compute aggregated attack success rates (ASR) when summarizing results.

-\PP{Evaluation Metrics} We evaluate mobile LLM agents across three stages of their decision-making trajectory: perception, reasoning, and execution.
-Specifically, we record whether the agent notices malicious content, attempts to follow it, or executes the malicious action.
-Each attack case is repeated ten times to account for LLM nondeterminism and environmental variability.
-Results are reported as the number of successful trials out of ten. (e.g., 7 out of 10 trials).

-$\bullet$~\textit{{Notice Trails in Perception Phase.}} The \emph{Notice} metric, denoted as $N$, is defined as whether the agent can see injected malicious content, a capability that depends on its perception modality.
-To measure this, we log the agent's input representation and check whether the malicious prompt is captured.
-This metric captures perceptual blind spots that determine whether an attack can progress beyond the perception stage.

-$\bullet$~\textit{{Attempt Trials in Reasoning Phase.}} The \emph{Attempt} metric, denoted as $A$, is defined as whether the agent reasons toward carrying out a harmful action that contributes to the attack goal.
-For example, an agent may plan steps such as \textit{``Navigated to the home screen to prepare for accessing Settings and retrieving detailed Wi-Fi network information as requested by the user.''} To measure this, we analyze the agent’s intermediate reasoning traces and mark a trial as attempted if a malicious action is explicitly included in its plan.
-This metric reveals how often perception of adversarial input translates into unsafe intent during reasoning.

-$\bullet$~\textit{Execution Trials in the Execution Phase.} The \emph{Execution} metric, denoted as $E$, captures whether the agent fully completes the malicious workflow, thereby achieving the adversary’s objective end-to-end.
-For example, \emph{Malware Deployment} requires both downloading and installing the malware, while \emph{System Data Discovery} involves gathering sensitive data and exfiltrating it.
-If any step in the workflow fails, the trial is marked as unsuccessful.
-We measure this by logging the agent’s executed actions and marking a trial as executed only if the entire malicious sequence is carried out without failure.
-This metric reflects the ultimate success of an attack and captures whether unsafe reasoning is translated into complete, concrete execution.